Katryoshkh/uuid-toolkit/README.md

 # UUID Toolkit

-UUID TOOLKIT is a professional, cross‑platform command‑line utility for generating, validating, formatting, and inspecting UUIDs.
+UUID Toolkit is a professional, cross‑platform command‑line utility for generating, validating, formatting, and inspecting UUIDs.
 Designed for reliability, clarity, and operational consistency across multiple environments.

 The UUID Toolkit provides a unified interface for interacting with Universally Unique Identifiers (UUIDs).
-It includes commands for generating various UUID versions, validating existing UUID strings, converting formats, and retrieving metadata.

 # Features